NotAShelf/notashelf.dev/apps/notashelf.dev/posts/impermanence.md

 This general setup concept utilizes NixOS' ability to boot off of a disk that contains only `/nix` and `/boot`, linking appropriate devices and blocks during the boot process and deleting all state that programs may have left over my system.
-The end result, for me, was a fully encrypted that uses BTRFS snapshots to restore `/` to its original state on each boot.
+The end result, for me, was a fully encrypted system that uses BTRFS snapshots to restore `/` to its original state on each boot.

 ## Resources